 Consider taking a FREE practice length test for the ACT or SAT to determine which test is for you.
 Princeton Review is a valuable website to use when assessing the difference between the SAT & ACT tests.
 Similar tests are available through Scottsdale Education Center, Kaplan or Vogel Prep.
 You may also want to check out SAT/ACT prep books from the library to practice your skills.

 Register to take the PSAT in August for the opportunity to qualify for the National Merit Scholarship Competition.
 (NOTE: Registration for the PSAT is done through the DMHS bookstore and there are a limited number of spaces, so please sign up early.)

-Register to take an ACT and/or SAT in the spring of Junior year/summer going into Senior year.
+SUSD pays and registers all 11th grade students to take the ACT in February.
+Students can also register to take an ACT and/or SAT in the spring of Junior year/summer going into Senior year.
 (NOTE: Registration for these tests is not done through DMHS.
 Registration must be completed through CollegeBoard or ACT.)

 Verify whether any colleges you are considering require SAT Subject tests.
 For a complete list of schools that require subject tests click here.
 Subject tests are offered in 5 subject areas including English, History/Social Studies, Mathematics, Sciences and World Languages.
 The tests are 1 hour long and cannot be taken on the same date as the SAT.
 Plan accordingly to take two of these tests during your junior year.
 Many students take the SAT Subject tests to keep their options open.

 Consider signing up to take an additional ACT or SAT test in early Fall.
 A higher score on a second test may make you eligible for a higher scholarship award or gain you admission to a more selective college.

 Check on the ACT and SAT websites to make sure you have sent your test scores to all colleges where you are applying/send scores through these websites.
 This step is key for scholarship consideration.